nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Saving the data

-InterviewHub data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+Data in InterviewHub are automatically saved to the hard disk after any command that changes the data.
+There is no need for manual saving.

 [Back to the Table of Contents](#table-of-contents)